Joseph II, Holy Roman Emperor

-Joseph II (German: Josef Benedikt Anton Michael Adam; English: Joseph Benedict Anthony Michael Adam; 13 March 1741 – 20 February 1790) was Holy Roman Emperor from 18 August 1765 and sole ruler of the Habsburg lands from 29 November 1780 until his death.
-He was the eldest son of Empress Maria Theresa and her husband, Emperor Francis I, and the brother of Marie Antoinette, Maria Carolina of Austria and Maria Amalia, Duchess of Parma.
+Joseph II (13 March 1741 – 20 February 1790) was Holy Roman Emperor from 18 August 1765 and sole ruler of the Habsburg monarchy from 29 November 1780 until his death.
+He was the eldest son of Empress Maria Theresa and her husband, Emperor Francis I, and the brother of Marie Antoinette, Leopold II, Maria Carolina of Austria, and Maria Amalia, Duchess of Parma.
 He was thus the first ruler in the Austrian dominions of the union of the Houses of Habsburg and Lorraine, styled Habsburg-Lorraine.

-Joseph was a proponent of enlightened absolutism; however, his commitment to secularizing, liberalizing and modernizing reforms resulted in significant opposition, which resulted in failure to fully implement his programs.
+Joseph was a proponent of enlightened absolutism like his brother Leopold II; however, his commitment to secularizing, liberalizing and modernizing reforms resulted in significant opposition, which resulted in failure to fully implement his programs.
 Meanwhile, despite making some territorial gains, his reckless foreign policy badly isolated Austria.
 He has been ranked with Catherine the Great of Russia and Frederick the Great of Prussia as one of the three great Enlightenment monarchs.
 False but influential letters depict him as a somewhat more radical philosophe than he probably was.
 His policies are now known as Josephinism.

-He was a supporter of the arts, and most importantly of composers such as Wolfgang Amadeus Mozart and Antonio Salieri.
-He died with no surviving children and was succeeded by his younger brother Leopold II.
+He was a supporter of the arts, particularly of composers such as Wolfgang Amadeus Mozart and Antonio Salieri.
+He died with no known surviving legitimate offspring and was succeeded by his younger brother Leopold II.

 Early life

-Joseph was born in the midst of the early upheavals of the War of the Austrian Succession.
-His formal education was provided through the writings of David Hume, Edward Gibbon, Voltaire, Jean-Jacques Rousseau, and the Encyclopédistes, and by the example of his contemporary (and sometimes rival) King Frederick II of Prussia.
-His practical training was conferred by government officials, who were directed to instruct him in the mechanical details of the administration of the numerous states composing the Austrian dominions and the Holy Roman Empire.
+Joseph II was a son of Maria Theresa and Francis I. He was born on Monday, March 13, 1741, at two in the morning, in Vienna's Hofburg, the Habsburg dynasty's principal house and administrative center.
+The following day, Joseph Benedict Augustus Johann Anton Michael Adam was baptized by the papal nuncio with the help of no fewer than sixteen other prelates.
+The godfathers, Pope Benedict XIV and Polish King Augustus III, were represented by delegates.
+He had 15 siblings of whom 6 died before their adolescence.

+Education

+Joseph II received a comprehensive and carefully structured education befitting his status as Maria Theresa's eldest son and heir.
+Joseph's early education was supervised by a group of distinguished teachers selected by Maria Theresa, including, most notably, Pater Anton von Weger and Karl Joseph Batthyány serving as Joseph’s Hofmeister who were entrusted with overseeing his education.
+In addition to these principal figures, several other tutors played important roles in Joseph’s education.
+Johann Wilhelm Höller Franz and Bernhard Weickhart were responsible for instruction in Latin and classical studies, providing a foundation in historical and philosophical texts.
+Jean Bréquin, a Frenchman, was tasked with teaching Joseph mathematics.
+A great deal of his education focused on history, taught by State Secretary Christoph von Bartenstein.